-Sleep with your windows closed to keep out outdoor mold.
+- Sleep with your windows closed to keep out outdoor mold.
 The concentration of airborne mold spores tends to be greatest at night, when the weather is cool and damp.

-Wear a dust mask over your nose and mouth to keep mold spores out if you have to rake leaves, mow your lawn or work around compost.
+- Wear a dust mask over your nose and mouth to keep mold spores out if you have to rake leaves, mow your lawn or work around compost.

-Avoid going outdoors at certain times, such as immediately after a rainstorm, in foggy or damp weather, or when the published mold count is high.
+- Avoid going outdoors at certain times, such as immediately after a rainstorm, in foggy or damp weather, or when the published mold count is high.

 Preparing for an appointment

 Many people are diagnosed and treated for allergies by their primary care physicians.
-However, depending on the severity of your allergies, your primary care doctor may refer you to a doctor who specializes in treating allergies.
+However, depending on the severity of your allergies, your primary care doctor might refer you to a doctor who specializes in treating allergies.

 What you can do

-Ask if there are any pre-appointment restrictions when making your appointment.
+- Ask if there are any pre-appointment restrictions when making your appointment.
 For example, if you're having allergy tests, your doctor will likely want you to stop taking allergy medications for several days before the test.

-Write down any symptoms you're experiencing as well as where you were and what you were doing when the symptoms started.
+- Write down your symptoms, as well as where you were and what you were doing when the symptoms started.

-Write down any questions you have for your doctor.
+- Write down questions for your doctor.

-Preparing a list of questions helps you make the most of your time with your doctor.
 For a mold allergy, some questions you might want to ask include:

-What do you think is causing these symptoms?
+- What do you think is causing these symptoms?

-Are there tests available that can confirm a specific allergy?
+- Are there tests available that can confirm a specific allergy?
 Do I need to prepare for these tests?

-How can I treat a mold allergy?
+- How can I treat a mold allergy?

-What side effects can I expect from allergy medications?
+- What side effects can I expect from allergy medications?

-How can I get mold out of my home?
+- How can I get mold out of my home?

-I have another health condition.
+- I have another health condition.
 How can I best manage these conditions together?

-Do you have brochures or other printed materials?
+- Do you have brochures or other printed materials I can have?
 What websites do you recommend?

 What to expect from your doctor

-Exactly what are your symptoms?
+- Exactly what are your symptoms?

-What seems to trigger symptoms or make them worse?
+- What seems to trigger symptoms or worsen them?

-Are your symptoms worse during certain times of the year or certain times of the day?
+- Are your symptoms worse during certain times of the year or certain times of the day?

-Do your symptoms flare up when you're in certain locations, such as outdoors or in your basement?
+- Do your symptoms flare up when you're in certain locations, such as outdoors or in your basement?

-What other health problems do you have?
+- What other health problems do you have?

-Do other members of your family have allergies?
+- Do other members of your family have allergies?
 What kinds?

-Are you exposed to mold, dust, fumes or chemicals at work?
+- Are you exposed to mold, dust, fumes or chemicals at work?